Ashrib/SMIT-Web_App-batch-12-malir-6-to-8--/Server/7.SignUp SignIn/README.md

 # React + Vite
+Joi for schema
+cors for cors-origin error
+jwt for web token
+password encrypt for bcrypt
+Cookies for set token in cookies axios for API request

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.